useradgents/skot/docs/components/framework_components/sklist.md

 ```kotlin
 override val myList = SKList(name)
 ```

-* Instantiate a SKComponent for each items you ant to show in your SKList, and add this list in your SKlist :
+* Create and add SKComponents to your SKList for each item you want to display :
 ```kotlin
   init{
 	 val listItems = listOf(